beaconny-net/interface-research-lab/beacon-correctional-facility-proposal.md

 We contend that the existing location and accessibility is adequate to accomodate a local, community-centric purpose similar to that which we propose, making it possible to instead apply that $6M toward the material development of the proposal itself.

+Beacon resident Mark Roland spoke at a recent City Council meeting [[2b](https://www.youtube.com/watch?v=vR5edWUJAYc&t=1217s)] expressing disappointment over the lack of progress at the site and advocating that the City of Beacon take control of the Beacon Correctional Facility property:
+> rather than stockpiling more stores for our out-of-town visitors, or waiting for yet another Request for Proposal from the state to be awarded to yet another outside developer stepping in to tell us what they will do, we need to do it ourselves together.
+We need to create space to grow food and make things, create alternative career paths for our kids and build some resilience into our economy that does not rely exclusively on out-of-town visitors.
+We should make immediate arrangements to have Common Ground farm as a long-term tenant so that they can begin rehabilitating the soil.
+We should put together a board to manage the selection process for other qualified local businesses that would apply for space in one of the 22 buildings on the site.
+We can have our grant writer seek grants.

 ## Functions